Pierre David de Colbert-Chabanais: Revolution

-Born into a noble family descended from the prestigious Colbert line, he was the son of the comte de Colbert, a rich landowner.
+Born in Paris to a prosperous noble family descended from the prestigious Colbert line, he was the son of the comte de Colbert, a rich landowner.
 On 23 August 1793, Pierre followed the traditional family route into the army, which was now the Republican army, although he was suspicious of the French Revolution.
 He fought in the 1793 campaigns in the Army of the Rhine, as a member of the bataillon de Paris, also known as the bataillon Guillaume-Tell after William Tell.
 He moved to the 11th Hussar Regiment, gaining promotion to maréchal-des-logis in September 1793 and to sous-lieutenant the following month.

-After three years in the Army of the Rhine and in the armies suppressing the Vendéan Revolt, he was dismissed by Lazare Hoche in 1796.
+After three years in the Army of the Rhine and in the armies suppressing the Vendéan Revolt, he was dismissed by Lazare Hoche in 1796 for supposed royalist sympathy due to his background.
 He left the 7th Hussars to become a commissaire des guerres to the armée d'Orient, with the job of guaranteeing Bonaparte's supply lines to Egypt.
 During that time Bonaparte took him under his wing.
+Colbert was wounded in the fighting in Upper Egypt and was promoted to captain in the 3rd Dragoon Regiment (France) which distinguished itself at Battle of Abukir (1799).
+He was then made Aide-de-camp to Damas who was serving as chief of staff to Kléber and fought at Heliopolis and Alexandria.

 First Empire

-Returning to the army after Egypt, he was wounded and made a captain in the 3rd Dragoon Regiment, before finally rising to become aide-de-camp to Damas.
-He then became adjudant-major to the Mamelukes and aide-de-camp to Junot in 1803.
+Returning to the army after Egypt, he became adjudant-major to the Mamelukes and aide-de-camp to Junot in 1803.
 He then followed Junot to become part of the armée des côtes.